enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 ------------

 We also need a way to present a country - because every country wants to be seen.
-This time, rather than just making another page controller, we will create a :ref:`apps-part`.
+This time, rather than just making another page controller, we will create a :ref:`apps-part-index`.
 Parts are reusable components that can be added to pages with "regions" - more on this below.

 #.
 Create a folder called "country" inside the "parts" folder in your project.
 Then add the following files in the "country" folder: